Opening

 Blue Apron killed the subscription requirement in 2025.
 That’s huge.
 Order once.
 Order when you need it.
 Skip weeks without canceling anything.
 My mom loves this because she travels for work and doesn’t want meals showing up when she’s not home.
 The flexibility is the whole point.

 Blue Apron also added Dish prepared meals (microwave-ready like Factor) and Assemble & Bake kits (dump ingredients in a pan, bake, done).
 So you’re not locked into one format.
 Want to cook this week?
 Get the kits.
 Too tired?
 Get the prepared meals.
-Consumer365 rated them the best family meal kit in March 2026, and the 80+ weekly recipes back that up.
+The 80+ weekly recipes keep the rotation interesting.
 Plus their eco-friendly ice packs actually melt into plant food instead of sitting in your freezer forever.

 Pros: